 This outstanding shrub or small tree bears long-lived "flowerheads" of enormous, impressive, buttercup-shaped flowers, consisting of waxy, creamy butter-coloured bracts, followed by red, strawberry-like fruits.
 This is certainly the best of all the cornus species growable from seed and seed is already stratified.

-Sowing advice: These seeds have already been thoroughly cleaned and cold-stored for several months.
+These seeds have already been thoroughly cleaned and cold-stored for several months.
 They should be sown into well-drained, sandy compost at any time of the year, and covered to their own depth with sand or grit.
 No artificial heat is needed; the seed tray is best left in a cool spot outside and kept moist.
-Seeds germinate very slowly indeed in the spring after a chilling in the cold compost, regardless of when they are sown.
-Some seeds may take more than a year to germinate.
+Seeds usually germinate in the spring after a chilling in the cold compost, regardless of when they are sown.